b. 13/03/1834 Linlithgow, Scotland. d. 28/03/1859 Cawnpore, India.

 Private Patrick Donohue saw Blair was disabled and about to be hacked to death so moved to defend him and lead him to safety.
 The small party fought their way clear, leaving nine dead, including Blair’s tally, before making it back to their lines.
 Blair was found to be severely injured as the sword blow had nearly severed his arm from his shoulder very close to the joint.
 The regimental surgeon had no choice but to amputate Blair’s arm.

 Blair and his rescuer were recommended for the VC, and Blair’s was announced on 18th June 1858, and he received his medal from Queen Victoria two months later, on 2nd August 1858 at Southsea Common, Portsmouth.
 Almost immediately after the investiture, Blair returned to India, but tragically he contracted smallpox and died in Cawnpore on 28th March 1859.
 He was buried in the Old British Cemetery in an unmarked grave.
 Blair’s VC is held by the 1st Queen’s Dragoon Guards Regimental Museum, Cardiff Castle.
+In 2018, the medal was purchased by Michael Ashcroft.

 BURIAL PLACE: OLD BRITISH CEMETERY, CAWNPORE, INDIA.
 (UNMARKED)